Mareliusmoen/cosmic-ninja/README.md

 - From the bottom of the deploy page **select your preferred deployment type** by follow one of the below steps:
    - Clicking either "Enable Automatic Deploys" for automatic deployment when you push updates to Github.
    - Select the correct branch for deployment from the drop-down menu and click the "Deploy Branch" button for manual deployment.

+## NOTE
+Please note that some trailing white spaces and 'invalid… ' errors will show up in pep8 linter because of the ASCII art at the beginning of each chapter string.

 ## Acknowledgments
 - Deployment description in this readme.md file is from dnlbowers and his battleship apps readme.md file; https://github.com/dnlbowers/battleships/tree/main